osialek/homelab-k3s-proxmox/README.md

     - SSH-Key is added to the keychain on your PC
     - User is created on the proxmox host where the VM is supposed to be deployed
     - Reference [docs](https://registry.terraform.io/providers/bpg/proxmox/latest/docs#ssh-user) on how to set up SSH user for proxmox SSH connection\
+- Flux CLI is installed on your machine

 ### Troubleshooting Terraform